|

 Investigations on Boccaccio burial site

 About the disappearance of the body (or rather the bones) of Boccaccio, a topic that was also the subject of other communications reported in the minutes, we now have rather reliable information.
-The Grand Duke Leopold law of 1783 prevented the burial and conservation of human remains in the churches of Tuscany.
+The Grand Duke Leopold's law of 1783 prevented the burial and conservation of human remains in the churches of Tuscany.
 In 1921 excavations were carried out in the church of Saints Jacopo and Filippo in Certaldo (where a tombstone and some commemorative inscriptions indicate Boccaccio's burial place) and some bones were found in the excavation beneath the tombstone.
 A commission was appointed which included Domenico Tordi, a scholar and collector of antiques, who wrote that the writer's bones had been lost with Leopold's reform, after which the tomb of Boccaccio had been opened and the bones transported and scattered in the cemetery of the abbey church of Saints Michael and Jacopo.
-Already Lord Byron, in the verses of the fourth canto of his Childe Harold's Pilgrimage of 1818, had denounced the destruction of Boccaccio's tomb.
+Already Lord Byron, in the verses of the fourth canto of his poem Childe Harold's Pilgrimage of 1818, had denounced the destruction of Boccaccio's tomb.
 In 1913 Don Alessandro Pieratti, the parish of Certaldo, claimed to have discovered the real tomb at the back of the church, in correspondence of the primitive entrance.
-Later, in 1921, engineer.
-Antonio Marzi attributed to the writer a skull found in a wall of Boccaccio home in Certaldo, but in 1925 Giuseppe Fontanelli, curator of Boccaccio's home, during a meeting of Valdelsa Historical Society showed that the skull came from the remains found in the archaeological area of Certaldo, and therefore could not be attributed to the writer.
+Later, in 1921, engineer Antonio Marzi attributed to the writer a skull found in a wall of Boccaccio's home in Certaldo, but in 1925 Giuseppe Fontanelli, curator of Boccaccio's home, during a meeting of Valdelsa Historical Society showed that the skull came from the remains found in the archaeological area of Certaldo, and therefore could not be attributed to the writer.
 So, if it is true that today we do not know where Boccaccio's bones are, it seems certain that until 1783 his body remained inside his tomb in the church of Certaldo (see: Del sepolcro di Messer Giovanni Boccaccio - Esame storico di Giuseppe De Poveda - 1827).

 Communications in direct voice of Boccacci entity